Snowy45/DriveTools/README.md

 ```
 public class TestCommand : CommandListener
 ```
-The CommandListener class allows the program to track changes across all commands and allows you to change the CommandListener class inteslf and have it update to the other commands, however be aware that changing the CommandListener class and the general stracture of the program can make it not work properly if done poorly
+The **CommandListener** class allows the program to track changes across all commands and allows you to change the class inteslf and have it update to the other commands, however be aware that changing the CommandListener class and the general stracture of the program can make it not work properly if done poorly